over the Easter holidays

 Cool, collect, bin

 The first step to keeping your drains clear is to allow your FOGs from cooking to cool down, collect them in a suitable container (like an egg carton or a glass jar) and stick them in the bin.
+Enter our prize giveaway below and you might win two very suitable containers!

 Scrape and wipe